apache/nuttx-apps/nshlib/README.txt

   Set the password for the existing user <username> to <password>

-o poweroff
+o poweroff [<n>]

   Shutdown and power off the system.
-This command depends on hardware support to power down or reset the system.
+This command depends on board- specific hardware support to power down the system.
+The optional, decimal numeric argument <n> may be included to provide power off mode to board-specific power off logic.

   NOTE: Supporting both the poweroff and shutdown commands is redundant.